High cholesterol? Don't worry (too much)!

 Ref: J22

-Slim but with High Cholesterol, is it Possible?
+Slim but with High Cholesterol, Why it's Dangerous

 Exercises to Lower Bad Cholesterol (and Increase the Good)